laurentftech/Podcast_generator/README.md

 Samantha: Don't forget to subscribe to our podcast.
 ```

+⚠️ Important: The speaker names in your script (e.g., John:, Samantha:) must **exactly** match the names defined in the "Voice Settings" window.
+The application does not perform any checks, and a mismatch will result in a generation error or incorrect voice assignment.

 ### Here's an example of a script for a multilingual podcast:

 ```txt